You might expect churches and religious schools, of all places, to remain safe from the government’s meddling hands.

 In Massachusetts, state officials declared that churches are subject to state public accommodation laws.
 That meant if churches host public activities – something as simple as a spaghetti supper – they would be forced to open women’s private changing areas and restrooms to biological men.
 If a church refused, it would face crippling fines and even jail time.

 This impacted people like Pastor Esteban Carrasco and House of Destiny Ministries.
-Esteban and his church wanted to open a women’s shelter for survivors of domestic violence.
+Esteban and his church were seeking to open a women’s shelter for survivors of domestic violence.
 But according to this interpretation of the law, they would be forced to allow men who identify as female to use the same changing rooms, restrooms, and living facilities as these vulnerable women.

 Thankfully, in response to an ADF lawsuit, state officials reversed course and admitted that the First Amendment protects a church’s freedom to operate consistently with its faith even when it hosts community outreach events.